 - Depression and feeling unmotivated in school or other activities

 If you have some of these signs, it does NOT mean you have dyslexia.
-Talk to your parent(s)/guardian(s), health care provider (HCP), a teacher, or someone else you trust to help you decide if you should be evaluated.
+Talk to your parent(s)/guardian(s), health care provider (HCP), a teacher, or a trusted adult to help you decide if you should be evaluated.

 How do I know if I have dyslexia?
 How is it diagnosed?